cen19/fullstack-review/github.property.md

 to use the schemas we make, we need to use a model
 - pass the schema into the mongoose.model('name', schema);

+React events are named using camelCase, rather than lowercase.
+With JSX you pass a function as the event handler, rather than a string.